 Accessing The Home and Buyer Qualifications

-If you are selling your Massachusetts home as a for sale by owner property you may find getting people through the door can be difficult.
-Most for sale by owners forget that home buyer’s can come at all hours of the day to see a property.
-A home buyer who is in the market and really looking to find a home is not going to want to wait days to see it because a seller could not accommodate their schedule.
+If you are selling your Massachusetts home as a for sale by owner property, you may find getting people through the door can be difficult.
+Most for sale by owners forget that home buyers can come at all hours of the day to see a property.
+A home buyer who is in the market and looking to find a home is not going to want to wait days to see it because a seller could not accommodate their schedule.

-Often times when a FSBO is trying to sell a home they need to find the time to let a buyer gain access which is not always easy, especially for those that work full time.
-It is very difficult to sell a home when buyers are not able to get in and see it!
+Often when a FSBO is trying to sell a home, they need to find the time to let a buyer gain access which is not always easy, especially for those that work full time.
+It is tough to sell a home when buyers are not able to get in and see it!

-Selling a home for sale by owner is a a great feeling I am sure if you can pull it off!
-It is certainly not impossible but know going in it is not going to be easy unless you sell it under it’s market value which would really defeat the purpose!
-Above all else remember properly pricing the home and market exposure are vital to your success.
+Selling a home for sale by owner is a great feeling if you can pull it off!
+It is certainly not impossible but knows going in it is not going to be easy unless you sell it under its market value which would defeat the purpose!
+Above all else remember accurately pricing the home, and market exposure are vital to your success.
 For sale by owners lack success for all of the reasons mentioned and some of them are hard to overcome.

 If you are are Massachusetts for sale by owner and find you end up needing the help of a Realtor, I would welcome the chance to be interviewed.